 Tuesday night after a long and tiring day including my weekly shopping and a wasted visit to my dermatologist whose office managed to lose my appointment, which I had to reschedule for a couple of weeks down the road.

 But the day also offered a couple of bright spots.
 The first was an email from the editor of Rosebud, which published one of my stories last winter and to which I sent three more a few day ago.
 The editor responded to one story in particular commenting on the very last line as not wrapping the story up.
 I reread the story and concluded he was probably right.
 I rewrote the ending and sent it off to him.
-That he took the time to be that specific suggest he might well take the story.
+That he took the time to be that specific suggests he might well take the story.

 The second bright spot was a totally unexpected call from Toyota’s executive offices to which I had sent an old-fashioned paper letter complaining about my continuing problem with the Pandora app on my Camry’s Entune system.
 I suggested in that letter that my lease fee be reduced by ten dollars a month until Toyota fixed the problem.
 To my utter surprise someone actually read the letter, took the time to research my previous contacts on the issue, and promised to get back to me by Thursdsay.